Polish diaspora: Haiti

 About 5,000 Poles fighting in Polish Legions in the Napoleonic armies were sent to fight against the rebelling Haitians.
 Many of the Poles who were sent there felt it wrong to fight against the Haitians who were fighting for their freedom—just like the Poles in the Napoleonic armies—and some 400 Poles changed sides.
 After the war, the Haitian constitution stated that because the Poles switched sides and fought for their cause, all Poles could become Haitian citizens.
 Many of the Poles who were sent to Haiti stayed there.
 Most of their descendants live in Cazale and Fond-des-Blancs.

 South America

 There has been political and economic migration of Poles to South America since the mid-19th century.
 The largest number went to Brazil, followed by Argentina.

 Argentina

-In Argentina, Poles are one of the most significant minorities, with around 500,000.
+In Argentina, Poles are one of the most significant minorities, with around 2,000,000.
 The Parliament of Argentina has declared June 8 to be Polish Settlers' Day.

 Brazil

 The number of people of Polish descent in Brazil is estimated at 3 million.
-Most Polish Brazilians are Catholic, but there are nonreligious minorities.
+Most Polish Brazilians are Catholic, but there are Jews and nonreligious minorities.
 The oldest (1871) and largest concentration of Poles is in the city of Curitiba, Paraná.
-Another large community is to be found in Espírito Santo.
+Another large communities is to be found in Rio Grande do Sul and Espírito Santo.
 Both are in the South and Southeastern Regions.